 Yvonne Seitz is Head Human Resources at Abacus Research AG and member of the Executive Board since March 2021.
 Ever since the company was founded, it has been committed to the idea that bringing together different perspectives brings added value.
 Before she built up diversity management at AXA -- the largest Swiss insurance company -- and received various awards, including the Prix Balance and the Prix Egalité.
-Today she passes on the knowledge she has acquired at various universities and at universities of applied sciences and diversity coaching.
-In addition, as a columnist for the last five years she has been writing about change in the world of work.
-In addition, she is active as a foundation and board member.
+Today she passes on the knowledge she has acquired at various universities and at universities of applied sciences.
+In addition, as a columnist for the last six years she has been writing about change in the world of work.
 The focus of her work is always on demographic, social and technological change and the associated effects on human resources policy.
 Previously, Yvonne, who is a mother of two, worked for eight years as an editor, presenter and producer for Swiss television SRF and 3sat.
 In 2017, Yvonne was voted one of the top 100 women in Switzerland by "Women in Business" magazine.

 "Why am I taking part?
 For me, diversity has always meant bringing together different perspectives.
 And I am convinced that diversity of perspective leads to more innovation and better - because more comprehensively thought-out - solutions.
 Unfortunately, diversity is too often reduced to the topic of "women's advancement".
 However, diversity is much more than that: it includes differences, whereby all sides can benefit from each other.
 In other words, if diversity works, then 1+1 = 3.
 In this respect, it is indispensable to include men's voices and to listen carefully to their questions and ideas regarding diversity.
 This is because the future will demand new ways of thinking from us...and for that, we need women AND men to think along with us."